volcano-sh/website/docs/UserGuide/user_guide_how_to_use_extender.md

 ```

 ### Verify Extender is working
-  The user can see in the log something like : 'Initialize extender plugin with configuration : {your configuration}'
+  The user can see in the log something like : `Initialize extender plugin with configuration : {your configuration}`